Rising Seas Could Cause Problems For Internet Infrastructure

 Internet service providers say they are already thinking about the risks from flooding along the U.S. coasts.

-AT&T uses fiber-optic cable "designed for use in coastal areas as well as being submerged in either salt- or fresh-water conditions," spokesman Jeff Kobs says.
+AT&T uses fiber optic cable "designed for use in coastal areas as well as being submerged in either salt- or fresh-water conditions," spokesman Jeff Kobs says.
 "In certain locations where cabling will be submerged for long periods of time or consistently exposed, such as beaches or in subways, we use submarine underwater cabling."

 One way to mitigate flood risk is to replace copper wiring with more flood-resilient cables.
 "After Sandy, we started upgrading our network in earnest, and replacing our copper assets with fiber assets," says Verizon spokeswoman Karen Schulz.
 "Copper is impacted by water, whereas fiber is not.
 We've switched significant amounts of our network from copper to fiber in the Northeast."